Bonf6059/ISA-Medieval/README.md

 - Add greater compatibility to detvisor's "stoneborn cuisine"

 - Add new signs. texture already in the folder
+- Add new clothings texture in the misc apparel

 # Old updates